hrydgard/ppsspp-site/docs/faq.md

 ## Can PPSSPP play UMD video discs?

 No. On the real hardware, the player app for these is built into the PPSSPP firmware, and since PPSSPP is a HLE emulator, we don't run the firmware so we'd have to write our own player.
 There's a scripting language for menus and stuff, it's pretty complicated.
 So it has not been a priority to figure out, especially as UMD Video is today an outdated, low-definition format and there are better ways to watch movies.
 If you really want to play UMD video, use a real PSP.

+## Why are many of the graphics settings disabled?

+Uncheck "Software rendering".
+When that's active, many settings are not relevant (they don't do anything when the software renderer is on) and are thus disabled.

 ## Why do cutscenes and videos look so blurry?